AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 Open a command prompt / terminal window if not yet open and type:

-`az acr create --resource-group containertest--name codecaferegistry1 --sku Basic`.
+`az acr create --resource-group containertest --name codecaferegistry1 --sku Basic`.

 The registry name **must be unique within Azure**, and contain 5-50 alphanumeric characters.
 So maybe you need to use another name.

 When the registry is created, you get some output.
 Take note of `loginServer` in the output, which is the fully qualified registry name (all lowercase).

 Before pushing and pulling container images, you must log in to the registry.
-Type: `az acr login --name <name of the registry>`.
+Type: `az acr login --name codecaferegistry1`.

 Navigate to the demo-app folder.